The TFSF source is often used to study scattering from small particles illuminated by a plane wave. Typical uses include:

 # calculate standard pulse time signal frequency = 300e12; pulselength = 50e-15; offset = 150e-15; t = linspace(0,600e-15, 10000); w_center = frequency*2*pi; delta_t = pulselength/(2*sqrt(log(2))); pulse = sin( -w_center*(t-offset)) * exp( -(t-offset)^2/2/delta_t^2 ); plot(t*1e12,pulse,"t (fs)","source pulse time signal");

-Note: There are some small difference between the pulse generated by this code and the actual time signal generated by the 'standard' source pulse setting.
-If you need very precise control over or knowledge of the source time signal, you should create create your own Custom time signal.
+There are some small differences between the pulse generated by this code and the actual time signal generated by the 'standard' source pulse setting.
+If you need very precise control over or knowledge of the source time signal, you should create your own Custom time signal.

-Note: The 'broadband' option is generated with a more complex function.
-The precise function is not provide.
+The 'broadband' option is generated with a more complex function.
+The precise function is not provided.
 To create your own arbitrary source time signals, see the Custom time signal page.

-- SPECTRUM: The fourier transform of time signal.
+- SPECTRUM: The Fourier transform of the time signal.